tgrillon/region_growing/README.md

-# Segmentation - Region Growing
+# Image Segmentation - Region Growing

-This project has been made in the context of the teaching unit *Mif02 - "Informatique Graphique Et Image"* of the master of computer science at the university of Claude Bernard Lyon 1 - France, Villeurbanne.
+This project was developed as part of the course *Mif02 - "Computer Graphics and Image Processing"* for the Master's program in Computer Science at the University Claude Bernard Lyon 1, Villeurbanne, France.

-This project is focusing on image segmentation using the region growing approach.
-For more details you can check out *rapport.pdf*.
+The project focuses on image segmentation using the region-growing technique.
+For more detailed information, please refer to *rapport.pdf*.

-### Project architecture
+### Project Structure

 ```
 .